tfwio/session/readme.md

 example: **CLI executable**

 Another example implementation can be found in the [crypt.cli/sess.go] CLI app.
+Its generally useless with exception to observing and testing customization to User and Session heuristics, development or customization.

 This example can be compiled witout using GO111MODULES.
 To compile the CLI app, run the following from the root directory.